epreston/renderlayer/packages/ktx2/README.md

 # @renderlayer/ktx2

-Basis texture support library used by `@renderlayer` packages.
+KTX container file support library used by `@renderlayer` packages.

+KTX 2.0 is a container format for various GPU texture formats.
+The loader supports Basis Universal GPU textures, which can be quickly transcoded to a wide variety of GPU texture compression formats.

 [![NPM version][npm-badge]][npm-url]
 [![License][license-badge]][license-url]